Taylor Wessing – Germany 2020

 Christoph de Coster, Gisbert Hohagen (“highly experienced in the courtroom”, competitor), Dietrich Kamlah, Roland Küppers (“very good cooperation”, competitor), Christian Lederer, Anja Lunze

 7 equity partners, 5 salary partners, 6 associates, 1 of counsel

 All-round activity in IP.
 In patents, activity focuses on infringement proceedings.
-Very close cooperation with the European patents team and international life science practice.
+Very close cooperation with the European patent team and international life sciences practice.
 Also licensing and cooperation contracts.
-[Trademarks and unfair competition[[href]]].
+Trademarks and unfair competition.

 Litigation: regularly for Mylan, Nichia; Globalfoundries (claimant) against TSCM over computer chip technology (settled 2019); ZTE (defendant) against Sisvel over mobile communication; Asus (defendant) against Philips over mobile communications; Fraunhofer Gesellschaft (claimant) against Schneider Electric and Delta over semiconductors; Agfa (claimant) against DuPont over printing plates (settled 2019); Abbott (claimant) against Edwards Lifesciences over repair equipment for heart valves; Hexal/Sandoz (defendant) against Eli Lilly over pemetrexed; Metatron (claimant) against VW over gas injection system; REC (defendant) against Hanwha/Q-Sells over solar technology; Sprick (defendant) against Ranpak over paper technology; Truma (claimant) against GOK over camping equipment; JTI over manufacture of cigarette filters; Asian mobile phone manufacturer (defendant) against NPE over displays.
 Advice: Hexal, JTI and Pfizer/Hospira regarding FTO analysis.